See all glossary terms

 Single and double equal signs are not the same operator

 Be careful!
-The code 3 = 12 is not an expression.
+The code 3 = 12 is not a boolean expression.
 It will produce an error.

 In programming, a single equal sign (=) is the assignment operator.
-This line of code says, "Put the value 12 in 3", which is not valid for the computer.
+This line of code means "Put the value 12 in 3", which is not valid for the computer.

 Also, var my_name = "Alice" is not an expression either.
 While the code is valid, this line does not produce a value.
 It assigns the value "Alice" to the variable named my_name.